elihuihms/itcsimlib/docs/index.rst

 * :ref:`itcsimlib-examples` for additional functionality, tools, and advanced topics.

-itcsimlib Reference
+Reference
 ===================

 itcsimlib doesn't possess a GUI.
-You will need to write scripts in Python that make use of itcsimlib classes that use the various classes described below.
+You will need to write scripts in Python that make use of the itcsimlib classes described below.

 Essentials
 ----------